wezterm/picocalc-wezterm/README.md

  * `config get KEY` - shows the value of `KEY`
  * `config rm KEY` - marks `KEY` as removed
  * `config set KEY VALUE` - assigns `KEY=VALUE`

+> [!CAUTION]
+> Please note that the config storage is clear-text data held
+> in a region of the flash memory on the device.
+If someone
+> has your device, it is possible to extract any credentials
+> from it simply by booting it up and running `config list`.

 ### free